 A full range of reconstructive and corrective procedures to help you attain the body you desire.

 There are times when reconstructive surgery is the only option for repairing the natural function and appearance of a body part.
-Dr. Bidic has the expert experience to help.
-Thanks to his extensive training, experience, and expertise in the latest advances in plastic surgery and microsurgery technology, Dr. Bidic offers a wide range of reconstructive plastic surgery treatments at his Mullica Hill, New Jersey, practice to help you return to the normal, healthy, and active lifestyle you deserve.
+Dr. Bidic and Dr. Vinay Gundlapalli have the expert experience to help.
+Thanks to their extensive training, experience, and expertise in the latest advances in plastic surgery and microsurgery technology, our surgeons offer a wide range of reconstructive plastic surgery treatments at their Mullica Hill, New Jersey, practice to help you return to the normal, healthy, and active lifestyle you deserve.

 If you are considering reconstructive surgery in New Jersey, choose a surgeon with experience and results that exceed your expectations.
 Request your consultation online, or call (856) 362-8898 to schedule your appointment.